Early Life and Education

-Michael Dell was born in Houston, Texas, on February 23, 1965, to a Jewish family.
-His parents, Lorraine and Alexander Dell, instilled in him an early appreciation for business.
+Michael Saul Dell was born on February 23, 1965, in Houston, Texas, to a Jewish family.
+His parents were Alexander Dell, an orthodontist, and Lorraine Charlotte (née Langfan), a stockbroker.
+Dell showed an early interest in business and electronics.
 He attended Herod Elementary School and Memorial High School in Houston.
-At age eight, he sought to take a high school equivalency exam to start working early.
-Dell invested in stocks and precious metals in his early teens.
+At the age of 8, he applied to take a high school equivalency exam, showcasing his ambition to enter the business world quickly.
+During his teens, he invested in stocks and precious metals.

 Rise to Success